woctezuma/steam-stylegan2/README.md

 ## Training parameters

-The StyleGAN2 model is trained with configuration `e` to accomodate for Google Colab's memory constraints.
+The StyleGAN2 model is trained with configuration `e` to accommodate for Google Colab's memory constraints.

 Training parameters are arbitrarily chosen, with an inspiration from the values detailed in the StyleGAN2 README for the FFHQ dataset:
 -   `--mirror-augment=true`: data augmentation with horitontal mirroring,